 How to apply for a Debt Management Plan

-If you want to apply for a DMP or find out what other solutions could be available, get in touch and we’ll:
+If you want to apply for a DMP or find out what other solutions could be available, get in touch and one of our friendly advisors will:

-- Review your current debts and financial situation, then give you expert advice on what solutions are available.
+Review your financial situation, including your current debts, and provide you expert advice on what solutions are available.

-- If you chose a solution managed by MoneyPlus Advice, we’ll send you your paperwork and guide you through the setup process.
+If you choose a solution managed by MoneyPlus Advice, we’ll send you your paperwork and guide you through each step of the process.

-- We’ll contact your creditors to negotiate repayment amounts and freeze interest and charges on your behalf.
+We’ll contact your creditors on your behalf to negotiate repayment amounts and freeze interest and charges on your debt.

 What debts aren’t covered in a Debt Management Plan?